-Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Former CIA Officer
+Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Retired CIA Officer

 “What I found cringe-worthy is that Brennan was insinuating that Vladimir Putin could control President Trump and that Brennan’s choice of the word ‘speculate’ would be lost on the audience because of his previous position as director of the CIA.”

 Hoffman elaborated in his article for The Cipher Brief, titled ” Ex-CIA Chief Brennan’s Broadsides Against Trump Only Help Putin.”
-Mr. Hoffman wrote that Brennan should have spoken to Special Counsel Mueller if he had any legitimate concerns about the President.
+Mr. Hoffman wrote that Brennan should have spoken to special counsel Mueller if he had any legitimate concerns about the president.

 “If Brennan was genuinely concerned about the president’s trustworthiness, then he should have trusted the process and spoken privately with Special Counsel Robert Mueller.
-Had he done so, Brennan would have avoided the collateral damage he risked by “speculating” about Putin’s hold on the president.
+Had he done so, Brennan would have avoided the collateral damage he risked by ‘speculating’ about Putin’s hold on the president.
 Brennan’s public statements carry weight, and he was doing Putin’s bidding by driving divisive dialogue towards partisanship instead of helping to build consensus against Putin.”

 The disagreement between Trump and Brennan also continued on Twitter, and Brennan posted this tweet on April 13, 2018.